Trump’s Bogus Reason for Bailing on the Paris Agreement

 Its unclear, however, if the administration is willing to listen.

-The president’s advisers will meet tomorrow afternoon to come to a final decision about the Paris Agreement.
-Someone close to Ivanka Trump leaked that the president’s daughter, a proponent of staying in the deal, would meet one-on-one with Scott Pruitt before the larger meeting.
+The president’s advisers were set to meet this week to come to a final decision about the Paris Agreement.
+Someone close to Ivanka Trump leaked that the president’s daughter, a proponent of staying in the deal, would meet one-on-one with Scott Pruitt before a larger meeting.
 The implication in Axios reporter Jonathan Swan’s piece about the leak is that Ivanka hopes to change the EPA administrator’s mind.
 Her desire to keep the US in the agreement is shared by a number of Trump advisers, including Secretary of State Rex Tillerson, Gary Cohn and military leaders including national security adviser H.R.
 MacMaster.

 We may not have to wait long to see who wins out.
-The administration has suggested that a decision may come by the end of the day tomorrow — after the strategy session — or later this week.

 New and Improved Comments